svmiller/ir3-2/scripts/lab1.md

 #>   <int>
 #> 1    28

-# How many observations are there by levels of the apply variable?
+# How many observations are there by levels of the Warsaw Pact variable?

 Data %>%
   summarize(n = n(), .by=wp)